Hanbinspark/P5-Website-Template/README.md

 [here](https://notes.osteele.com/tools/vscode/p5js).

-<https://editor.p5js.org/> is a good plave where you can generate the files needed from an online ide editor and then upload to github
+<https://editor.p5js.org/> is a good place where you can generate the files needed from an online ide editor and then upload to github incase you ever forget this repository!

 ## License